jenkinsci/groovy-events-listener-plugin/README.md

 Bascially:

 - I wanted to be able to write my own code
-- I didn't want to have to repeat myself
+- I didn't want to repeat myself

 So I wrote this plugin.
 Along the way, I realised it could have some other applications too: